Dressed D-strings with Instability and Transverse Rotation: The Open String Pair Production: The pair production in the special cases

 In the special case of ${\tilde \nu (t)} \rightarrow 0$, the electric fields become negligible.
 Thus, we receive the bare D-strings.
 In this limit, the pair production rate, in the non-compact spacetime scenario, finds the feature

 which is infinitesimal.
 In the compact spacetime, the foregoing limit defines the production rate as in the following

-Depending on the values of the radii of compactification and the D-strings separation in the compact subspace, i.e. $Y_c$, this rate may be vanished or becomes nonzero.
+Depend on the values of the radii of compactification and the D-strings separation in the compact subspace, i.e. $Y_c$, this rate may be vanished or becomes nonzero.
 The non-vanishing case is a remarkable result.
+Unlike the non-compact case where the rate vanishes as $\tilde{\nu}(t)\!\to\!0$, the compactification sustains a non-zero rate.
+Besides, it leaves the discrete KK/winding contributions \cite{33}, \cite{34}, \cite{35} through the $\Theta_3$ factors in Eq. \eqref{19}.